-Treating a gravel road with Perma-Zyme creates a hard, concrete-like surface that resists water and erosion, solving common problems such as:
+Perma-Zyme treated roads resist water and erosion, solving common problems such as:

 You’ll experience numerous benefits when you build a gravel road with Perma-Zyme.
 Here are just a few of our customers’ favorites.

-You could save up to 60% on gravel road construction and repair.
-That’s because Perma-Zyme stabilizes gravel roads by strengthening the underlying soil up to 13 times and preventing erosion.
+Perma-Zyme users save up to 80% on road construction.
+That’s because Perma-Zyme stabilizes gravel roads by strengthening the underlying soil over 10 times and preventing erosion.
 It also acts similar to glue: it helps hold the aggregate in place to prevent costly material loss.
-And since a single treatment lasts a decade or more for most gravel roads, your savings will continue year after year.
+Customers in Michigan reported that they saved an average of $5,800 per mile per year when they used Perma-Zyme.

 Applying Perma-Zyme is so simple that some people have completed their projects in as little as one day.
 The product is just as quick and easy to clean up as it is to apply.
 You can do the job with basic construction equipment, or if you don’t have access to certain machines, you can use tractors or other equipment you have on hand.